invoiceninja/inspector/README.md

 | Personal access tokens |
 | Users                  |

-Awesome, let's make link to the individual table page.
-We can do this by passing `show-route-name` parameter in the component.
+Awesome, let's make the link to the individual table page.
+We can do this by passing the `show-route-name` parameter in the component.

 ```html
 <x-inspector-tables :tables="$tables" show-route-name="tables.show" />
 ```

 > Note: Route name is fully **optional**.
-We're using resourceful controller, following Laravel conventions.
+We're using a resourceful controller, following Laravel conventions.

-By doing that, we should get new "View" action in our table:
+By doing that, we should get a new "View" action in our table:

 | Table                  | Action |
 |------------------------|--------|